 [00:13:25] Lana Lee: Yes.
-Because I know one of our models is just, “Think community.”
+Because I know one of our mottos is just, “Think community.”
 Even if you don’t do anything with community, but just if you think like — because we have this internal rewards system, we called it, “You Earned It Points.”
-Then I got a little budget from HR to distribute a certain number of, “You Earned It Points.”
-That people can exchange at Amazon gift cards and stuff like that.
+Then I got a little budget from HR to distribute a certain number of, “You Earned It Points” that people can exchange at Amazon gift cards and stuff like that.

 I was just rewarding those things and from those individual rewards then it makes them feel good and then the team rallies around them like, “Great job, Matt.”
 Then maybe the manager there, the VP of that department will just send out an email to the team and say, “Hey, Matt did a great job.
 It’s awesome.
 Good job, Matt,” or something like that.
 Just trying to find that sweet spot of what can influence behaviors in a positive way towards community to get them to do what I want eventually.

 [00:14:40] Patrick O’Keefe: I love it.
-Speaking of the launch of the Zoura community you were the person who led the launch and it just turned to your results.
-Congrats in the birthday.
+Speaking of the launch of the Zoura community you were the person who led the launch and it just turned two years old.
+Congrats on the birthday.

 [00:14:47] Lana Lee: Yes.
 Thank you.

 [00:14:47] Patrick O’Keefe: In your monthly news-post, where you mentioned that anniversary you said that in this your upcoming third year, you’ll be launching a community boot camp program to help new users become “Power Users.”
 Tell me about that.